BaguetteBoiTuna/NTPU/2025-06-06-written_report_711382799_dante_guillemain_lazyvim.md

 Despite lively anecdotes, **peer-reviewed data on LazyVim's effect on learning curve, configuration time and runtime performance is absent**.
 No controlled classroom studies were found; existing literature is mostly personal blogs, Reddit and GitHub discussions.
 Quantitative evaluation in an academic cohort therefore remains an open contribution.

-**Key take-away**: The literature signals that LazyVim, powered by lazy.nvim, is the current state-of-the-art for fast, reproducible Neovim environments, but lacks rigorous empirical assessment—precisely what the present study aims to deliver.
+**Key take-away**: The literature signals that LazyVim, powered by lazy.nvim, is the current state-of-the-art for fast, reproducible Neovim environments, but lacks rigorous empirical assessment precisely what the present study aims to deliver.

 # Chapter 3.
 Research Method